Use the Community site to ask new questions.

 Yes, you can.
 Official Aseprite packages are distributed under a specific EULA, and you are able to copy the program as many times as you want on your computers (and in different operating systems).

 If they are your own computers, yes you can.
 If you are in a company, you need one license for each developer.
-If you are in an educational institution, you can request a special license for educational purposes so you can give copies to your students.
+If you are in an educational institution, you can request a special license for educational purposes.

-In case you are a teacher in an educational institution, and you want to use Aseprite in your classroom, you can request a special license for educational purposes to distribute Aseprite to your students.
-It doesn't have any extra cost.
+In case you are a teacher in an educational institution, and you want to use Aseprite in your classroom, you can request a special license for educational purposes.

 6 (those above the QWERTY keys),